jeffreyjyc/BoardRecall/README.md

 To use BoardRecall as a sidebar or popup in your browser, follow these steps:

 ### Step 1: Prepare the Code
 1. Download the source code to your computer.
+Make sure to extract the zip file.
-2. Open your terminal (Command Prompt, PowerShell, or Terminal). **Make sure to run as admin
+2. Open your terminal (Command Prompt, PowerShell, or Terminal). **Make sure to run as administrator
 3. Navigate to the project folder:
    ```bash
    cd path/to/boardrecall